NEUROQUEER IDENTITIES and MENTAL HEALTH

 Systemic Approaches for Supporting LGBTIQAP+ and Neurodivergent Communities

 Increasing evidence suggests a strong connection between neurodivergent identities and LGBTIQAP+ identities.
 Gender diverse individuals are more likely to be autistic along with experiencing higher rates of ADHD.
 Research suggests that autistic people presents a unique experience to the formation and consolidation of sexual orientation and gender identity.
 Identifying as Neuroqueer means that a person sees their neurodivergent and queer identities as interacting with each other.
-For therapists, teachers, and helping professionals, understanding this intersectionality is paramount in addressing barriers and creating safe, supportive environments where individuals feel valued and empowered.
+For therapists, teachers, and helping professionals, understanding this intersectionality is paramount in addressing barriers and this means we must not only learn new approaches - but unlearn the ones that no longer serve.
+That takes curiosity, humility, and courage.

 Learning Objectives

-- Build confidence in in working with the neuroqueer population
+• Build confidence in working with the neuroqueer population

 Through interactive sessions, discussions, case studies (across the lifespan) and practical exercises, you'll build the skills, competency and confidence needed to foster safe, supportive environments where every individual feels valued and empowered.
 Participants will also learn about specific systemic and therapeutic approaches and engage in case study discussions to apply their knowledge in practical settings.
 Join us to deepen your understanding, enhance your practice, and champion equity and inclusion in your practice and workplace.